 I’ve made a list of my top products for protecting the skin during the summer and I must say, this lip balm definitely should be on it!

-You ready to get started?
-If you’ve never made a lip balm, don’t worry!
-It’s one of the easiest skin care products you can make!
-You’ll never buy commercial lip balm again after this!
+If you’ve never made a diy lip balm, don’t worry!
+It’s one of the easiest skin care products you can make and the perfect recipe to get you started!

 DIY SPF Lip Balm